colinlaney/animal-tracking/README.md

 ![Example of contrast](screenshots/example_of_contrast.png?raw=true "Example of contrast")

-Because it's hard to fit the floor of the box within camera frame, the script makes some preprocessing.
+Because it's hard to fit the floor of the box within camera frame in the laboratory, the script makes some preprocessing.
 The script takes a certain part of each frame of the videos.
 It takes a right square `frame[:, w-h:w]` of a frame with sides equal to height ``h`` of a frame.

 ![Crop right square of the frame](screenshots/right_square_crop.png?raw=true "Crop right square of the frame")